PapirusDevelopmentTeam/papirus-folders/README.md

 | **yellow** | ![folder-yellow](https://cdn.jsdelivr.net/gh/PapirusDevelopmentTeam/papirus-icon-theme@master/Papirus/48x48/places/folder-yellow.svg) ![user-yellow-home](https://cdn.jsdelivr.net/gh/PapirusDevelopmentTeam/papirus-icon-theme@master/Papirus/48x48/places/user-yellow-home.svg) ![folder-yellow-download](https://cdn.jsdelivr.net/gh/PapirusDevelopmentTeam/papirus-icon-theme@master/Papirus/48x48/places/folder-yellow-download.svg)

 **NOTE:** This project doesn't provide any folder icons.
 If you want to request a new folder icon or a new color of folder please open an issue [here](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/issues/new).

-**NOTE:** If you want to change the color of folders to your own or use presets for popular themes, see [Oomox theme designer](https://github.com/themix-project/oomox).

-**NOTE:** To change the color of an individual folder you can use [Folder Color](http://foldercolor.tuxfamily.org) or [Dolphin Folder Color](https://github.com/audoban/dolphin-folder-color).

 ## Installation